micahgodbolt/fluent-ui-react-staging/specs/ExampleSpec.md

 >
 > Its primary audience is a developer authoring a given component.
 >
-> Specs are important to write down, as the author implementing a component may not always be the author maintaining it in the long term.
-Decisions should be recorded so that maintainers know what was originally inferred, but also so that consumers of the code know what is to be expected.
+> Specs are important to write down, as the author implementing a component may not always be the long-term maintainer.
+Decisions should be recorded so that maintainers know what was originally intended, but also so that consumers understand the expected behavior.

 # {ComponentName} component specification